docQodly/docs/docs/language/DataClassClass.md

 The `.get()` function <!-- REF #DataClassClass.get().Summary -->queries the dataclass to retrieve the entity matching the *primaryKey* parameter<!-- END REF -->.

 In *primaryKey*, pass the primary key value of the entity to retrieve.
 The value type must match the primary key type set in the datastore (integer or string).
-You can also make sure that the primary key value is always returned as string by using the [`.getKey()`](EntityClass.md#getkey) function with the `dk key as string` parameter.
+You can also make sure that the primary key value is always returned as string by using the [`.getKey()`](EntityClass.md#getkey) function with the `kKeyAsString` parameter.

 If no entity is found with *primaryKey*, a **null** entity is returned.